callumhobbis/PyAnvilEditor/README.md

 - `LongArray`: List of nameless 64 bit signed numbers
 - `StringTag`: List of bytes representing UTF-8 chars
 - `ListTag`: List any other tag
-- `CompundTag`: Unordered list of named tags of any type
+- `CompoundTag`: Unordered list of named tags of any type

 Calling `serialize` on an nbt tag with a file stream will write the binary data of the nbt tag to the file.
 The `stream.Output` class can also be used to emulate a file buffer.